 The secret here is to ensure that you come out sounding confident enough to be hired.
 Confidence means you must know your game, and it starts by understanding the client.
 When you are well informed of the client's industry and what is required, you will stand out.
 Sell your skills, passion and creativity in a smart yet intelligent way.
 The brief window this document offers you is all you need to grow your logo design consultancy by one client at a time!
 Remember, in this business, you score one client and you will be winning all the way.

 Will freelance clients take you at your word?
 Some will, but others will be a bit hesitant.
 After all, the client does not want to waste time an effort on some amateur.
 For this reason, it’s important to be ready with samples and portfolio.
 Now, the purpose of the logo design brief is to help you to understand the client better.
 The document should also give clients a good idea of the kind of freelance logo designer that you are.

 The samples and portfolio will help you make a strong statement, that you are a professional.
 Plus you get to back what you have written to clients.
 Keep in mind that the design brief is essentially meant to establish trust between you and the client.
 It costs you nothing to prepare and send the samples and portfolio.
 The rewards you stand to gain from such an act are too many to fathom though.
 With a sample you will have said more than you can possibly write in a brief.
 It’s basically an automatic win for your business and it can open up greater opportunities too!

 Additionally, invite the clients to free consultation too!
 Keep talking with them by following a schedule to avoid harassing them!
+Meaning you must ensure that even as you seek to impress and make a strong professional statement, you don’t want to come out as desperate.
+Remain composed and professional in every word you choose to use in the logo design brief.
+Understand other companies in the same space in order to know what would work best.
 Do not forget to understand each client’s actual needs as well.
 Capture their goals and objectives on the logo brief design accurately.